josephbeuysmum/Dertisch/README.md

 Filzanzug is specifically structured with the goal of **minimising code resuse**, which simultaneously taking advantage of the **Protocol Orientated** nature of Swift.
 It is designed to provide the functionality common to most apps, which specifically (at present) means:

--   API calls
+-   API calls;
--   Management of external images
+-   management of external images;
--   Simplified access to Core Data
+-   simplified access to Core Data; and
+-   the capacity to add custom proxies and services.

 Filzanzug interactors work by implementing the *FZInteractorProtocol* protocol; presenters by implementing the *FZPresenterProtocol* protocol; and viewControllers by subclassing *FZViewController*.
 It uses the **dependency injection** framework [Swinject](https://github.com/Swinject/Swinject) to register Interactor/Presenter/ViewController relationships at start-up.